 LFA’s 2014 Fellows

-Doug Chan is a rising junior at the University of Virginia in Charlottesville, VA who is studying Commerce and Economics.
+Brooke Cooke is a rising junior at the University of Virginia in Charlottesville, VA who is studying Commerce and Economics.
 He is a former Future Business Leaders of America Student President and currently the CMO of the Alternative Investment Fund at UVA.
-Doug also is the co-founder of his university’s Campus MFI in Charlottesville, and they hope to make their first loan by the fall semester.
+Brooke also is the co-founder of his university’s Campus MFI in Charlottesville, and they hope to make their first loan by the fall semester.

-Katelyn McCarthy is an up and coming sophomore at the Indiana University in Bloomington, where she is one of the student founders of the Hoosier Social Impact Fund, a certified 501c3 serving southern Indiana.
-An accomplished cellist, teacher, and baker, Katelyn is pursuing a degree in Economic Consulting and Public Policy Analysis.
+Evie Baxter is an up and coming sophomore at the Indiana University in Bloomington, where she is one of the student founders of the Hoosier Social Impact Fund, a certified 501c3 serving southern Indiana.
+An accomplished cellist, teacher, and baker, Evie is pursuing a degree in Economic Consulting and Public Policy Analysis.